nepenth/knowledge-base/README.md

 ### Cybersecurity <a name="cybersecurity"></a>
-The Cybersecurity category provides information on protecting digital assets from threats, covering topics such as secure API design, network vulnerability mitigation, and best practices for password storage.
-This category includes resources on Api Security, Network Security, and Password Storage to help users safeguard their systems and data.
+The Cybersecurity category provides guidance on protecting digital assets from threats, covering topics such as secure API design, network vulnerability mitigation, and password storage best practices.
+This category includes resources on Api Security, Network Security, and Password Storage to help ensure the confidentiality, integrity, and availability of sensitive information.
 *Subcategories: Api Security, Network Security, Password Storage* *Items: 3*